Is life changing too fast?

 Sometimes it feels like life is changing too much too fast — particularly for my Boomer Generation.
 Unfortunately for us older folks, I believe the pace of change is accelerating.

 “Honey, can you run down to the Publix real quick?
-The Jones family will be here in 20 minutes, and I just discovered we don’t have enough barbecue sauce.
-You need to leave right now because our guests will already be here by the time you get back.”
+The Jones family will be here in 20 minutes, and I just discovered we don’t have enough BBQ sauce.
+You need to leave right now because our guests will already be here by the time you get back”

 Imagine if you could say, “What kind of sauce and how big of a bottle do you want?
 Great, I’ve ordered it on the Publix app, and it will be here via drone delivery in 15 minutes, before the Jones family even arrives.”

 Sounds like next-generation science fiction.
 Except that in Tampa and Orlando, Walmart is rolling out this exact service right now in partnership with DroneUp.
-Certain customers within about a mile of the Walmart distribution center can sign up for this service.
-Current delivery windows are 8 a.m. to 8 p.m.
+Certain customers within about a mile of the Wal-Mart distribution center can sign up for this service.
+Current delivery windows are 8 a.m.-8 p.m.

 The current drones can go much further than a mile and carry up to 10 pounds of groceries.
 We just need the federal government to allow our private sector the opportunity to keep expanding this service.
 One day, almost anything you want in a hurry will be delivered by automated self-flying drones.